kragen/derctuo/markdown/multimeter-metrology.md

 > fixed charge, directly with the energy at a fixed voltage, and
 > inversely with the squared voltage at a fixed energy.
 If you were
 > to start with the plates in contact (but miraculously not
-> discharging; maybe they're triboelectric insulators like packing
+> discharging; maybe they’re triboelectric insulators like packing
 > tape and its adhesive) the capacitance would be infinite, so the
 > voltage would be zero.
 If you then pull the plates apart to some
 > distance, you have to add some energy as the capacitance starts to